SPIX23/shaiya-solutions/readme.md

 **todo**

-* figure out a better solution to connection overflow than ignoring the maximum client connections
+* figure out a better solution to connection overflow than bypassing the maximum client connections

 **workaround**